yizhao-nu/Irreversibility-in-GRN/README.md

 The file `irr_grn/irr_resp_gns.sh` calculates the irreversible response genes to the knockout and overexpression of _crp_ according to the Boolean model.
 The script invokes the R script `irr_grn/analyze_crp_irr_resp_gns.r`

-The file `attr_trans.sh` performs the analysis of the attractor transitions.
+The file `irr_grn/attr_trans.sh` performs the analysis of the attractor transitions.
 The script invokes the R script `irr_grn/analyze_attractor_transitions.r`.

 #### Notebooks for generating the figures of the paper.